 Regarding the provisioning of servers, switches, routers and networking, tools must be used to automate the provisioning eliminating human error.
-For Infrastructure hardware resources, a set of recommendations is detailed in Provisioning to automate and secure their provisioning (sec.lcm.001).
+For Infrastructure hardware resources, a set of recommendations is detailed in Underlying resources provisioning to automate and secure their provisioning (sec.lcm.001).